bohdaq/rust-web-server/src/body/README.md

 - `HEAD` and `OPTIONS` request does not have body.

 - `multipart/byteranges` applies only to response body.
-- `multipart/form-data` applies only to request body
+- `multipart/form-data` and `application/x-www-form-urlencoded` applies only to request body

 #### Links